MurphyMarkW/gdc-client/README.md

 gdc-client version 0.0.1
 ```

+### Encryption

+The GDC Client is shipped with SSL / TLS encryption built-in and enabled.
+All pre-built versions of the GDC Client enforce verification of GDC API
+certificates and use of SSL / TLS encrypted connections.

 ### Global Flags

 The GDC Client operates as a thin HTTP(S) wrapper with some additional logic